amtoaer

 }

-• Add a check for the current page in av.min.js
+• Add a check for the av.min.js file

 if (window.location.pathname==='/personal-space/'){